imantung/imantung.github.io/_posts/2017-12-12-memory-in-go.md

 The next part is [pointers](https://en.wikipedia.org/wiki/Pointer_%28computer_programming%29).
 I quite familiar with pointer because I start learn programming from C/C++ language.
 As far as I know, there is no popular programming language have this feature and now it appear again on Golang.
 I called pointer as god feature which is allow us to manipulate memory address (actually it just store memory address and used it :-p).
 However golang pointer is simpler than C/C++ because we doesn't need deallocate our pointer and no arithmetic support for pointer.
 Younger coder may have difficulty on this, so I provide some simple example.

 The last but not least is [garbage collector](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) (GC).
 Everyone know about Java GC and want better GC.
 Before version 1.5, many people still prefer Java GC because of its maturity and a lot of tuning option.
 But version 1.5 and later, Golang is a winner with better and realtime GC.
+Below is GC latency on golang.
+- 300 ms (Go 1.4)
+- 40 ms (Go 1.5)
+- 3 ms (Go 1.6)
+- ~1 ms (Go 1.7)
+- < 100 μs (Go 1.8)
+- < 100 μs even for very large heap (Go 1.9)

 Check my full presentation at [slideshare](https://www.slideshare.net/ImanTunggono/memory-in-go-82654871)